Tiennguyen247/nguyentien/README.md

 ## 🎯 Current Goals

-- [ ] Build a small playable game demo in C++ to strengthen my programming portfolio
+- [ ] Build a small playable game demo in Unity to strengthen my programming portfolio
-- [ ] Land my first remote part-time role in localization testing or player support
+- [ ] Land my first remote part-time role in game testing or player support
 - [ ] Complete my second year of IT studies with strong results
 - [ ] Contribute to an open-source project related to game tools or dev utilities
-- [ ] Keep improving my web development skills with JavaScript frameworks
+- [ ] Keep improving my game development skills combining with various AI tools
 ---

 ## 💼 Open for Work